In this seminar Donald Schweitzer addressed:

 Read the Transcript of this Podcast Below.

-So, let’s just start in the beginning.
+Dan Couvrette: So, let’s just start at the beginning.
 Can you tell our listeners how your background led you to practicing family law and how your combination of experiences has helped you to be a better family lawyer?

 Donald Schweitzer: My interest in family law came gradually.
 I started as a police officer and my first experience with family law matters was responding to domestic violence calls.
 I remember before the laws changed that we would handle these matters in a completely different way than they are handled now.
 We’d go over to people’s homes, break up the fight, tell the husband to go a hotel and never arrest anybody.
 Something stuck with me back then about those cases and I took the risk of arresting a few people which was against the policy at the time.
 As my career progressed and I got into the DA’s office I also got involved in child support services and I prosecuted domestic violence cases.
 I was very passionate about those cases.
 I don’t know why, but it was just natural for me to get into family law after my career in law enforcement.
 I love protecting people and saw that there was a real need for good family law attorneys to take care of cases like that.
 My background really helps me because I’ve seen all sides of the issue.
 I’ve been at the scene of domestic violence cases and I’ve prosecuted those cases.
 As a police officer I developed extraordinary skills for analyzing evidence and any good trial attorney needs to be able to have proper judgement to be able to look at evidence and know what’s going to stick.
 My trial skills obviously were very honed in the DA’s office and that’s something that’s unique because in family law we have a lot of smart and passionate people who are afraid to go to court because they’re not sure of how to try a case.
 So I think I’ve got an advantage there too.